rohanshivkumar/generate-linkedin/README.md

 * In command prompt, navigate to the folder and run the following command: pip install -r requires.txt

-* Open up "generatelinkedin.py" in a text editor and edit lines 12 and 13 to match your google API key and your custom search engine ID
+* Open up "generatelinkedin.py" in a text editor and edit lines 12,13,14,15 to match your google API key, custom search engine ID, your glassdoor email login and password respectively
 (
     my_api_key = "" #Enter Your Google API Key
-    my_cse_id = ""  #Enter Your Google Custom Search Engine ID )
+    my_cse_id = ""  #Enter Your Google Custom Search Engine ID my_glassdoor_email = "" #Enter your glassdoor email ID
+    my_glassdoor_pass = "" #Enter your glassdoor password

+)